Analysis | Are you one of the 1,800-plus people who received a vote for New York City mayor?

 This is how we learn that, in this year’s mayoral race in the city, the great Abraham Lincoln was one Manhattanite’s choice to hold the city’s top job.
 Lincoln came up short in the voting, certainly, which is probably for the best because he is quite famously dead.

 He was not the most popular former president included in the mix.
 Teddy Roosevelt got two votes, doubling the tally of his distant cousin Franklin.
 Barack Obama got five votes.
 Michelle Obama beat Lincoln, too, getting two votes.
 Another former first lady did far better: Hillary Clinton got 27 votes, under a number of variations of her name.
 Bill Clinton got only one, as did his vice president, Al Gore.
-Barack Obama’s vice president also got a vote, but he’s currently otherwise engaged.
+Obama’s vice president also got a vote, but he’s currently otherwise engaged.

 Who else got votes?
 Rep. Alexandria Ocasio-Cortez (D-N.Y.) was one of the leading write-in vote-getters, accruing 29 votes with a number of different spellings of her name.
 Sen. Bernie Sanders (I-Vt.) was up there, too.
 Virginia Gov.-elect Glenn Youngkin got a vote.
 So did foreign politicians: Vladimirs Putin and Lenin got votes.
 So did Kim Jong Un, who is listed in the city’s document just above another powerful Kim: Kardashian.